Skip to content

 Additional details on legacy identifiers

-Legacy metagenomics omics objects look like this:
+Legacy metagenomics objects look like this:

 id: "gold:Gp0108335"